hyperledger/iroha-2-docs/src/guide/advanced/isi.md

 that's the case, the evil™ peers would not be allowed to participate in consensus, and you would eventually produce a block using only good™ peers.

-If any changes to the world state are made without Iroha Special Instructions, they would not pass consensus and never get committed to a block.
+As a natural consequence, if any changes to the world state are made without the use of ISI, the good™ peers cannot know of them.
+They won't be able to reproduce the hash of the world state, and thus consensus will fail.
+Same thing happens if the peers have different instructions.

 ## Instructions